wohaco/despace/msss_10.md

 **Abstract Submission Guidelines.**
 In order to submit your abstract you need to log in to the Symposium site with your email & password.
 If you do not have a password, please register for the conference.
 Please use the template file to prepare your abstract & the Submit abstract menu item (available to logged‑in users) to submit your abstract.
 Please submit two files: in MS Word & PDF formats.
 It is important that you should not change the document paper size, margins, font formatting & paragraph formatting — they must be exactly as used in the template document.
 Please make sure that your PDF conversion results in a document with a page size of 134.9 x 239.8 mm!
 **[Download MS Word template file ❐](f/event/msss/msss10__abstract_template.docx)**
 The abstract file & accompanied information MUST be carefully submitted on the Submit abstract page in accordance with our requests & will be used to include this work in any & all materials associated with this meeting.
-The abstract title should be accompanied with Author's Name List in which the first name should be the Speaker Name (!).
+The abstract title should be accompanied with Author’s Name List in which the first name should be the Speaker Name (!).
 Abstracts which you have submitted are available for viewing & editing at the Your Abstracts menu item.
 If you would like to replace uploaded abstract file, please first remove the old one & you will be able to upload the new version.
 You will be able to update your submissions till deadline JULY 10, 2019.
 In case of any questions please contact the Program Committee at <ms3@iki.rssi.ru> ✉